The Pain Of Overspending Money Is Very Real and How To Avoid It

 .

-This is the same chemical that is released into the body when we enjoy our favorite foods and when we are with our favorite person.
-We are talking about experiencing powerful pleasurable emotions.
+This is the same chemical released into the body when we enjoy our favorite foods and with our favorite person.
+We are talking about experiencing powerful, pleasurable emotions.

-This is one of the reasons why people overspend money ignoring the likelihood they may suffer the pain of overspending money at a later time.
-It just becomes so darn pleasurable you buy the items anyway.
+This is one reason people overspend money, ignoring the likelihood they may suffer the pain of overspending money later.
+It just becomes so darn pleasurable that you buy the items anyway.

 The pain of overspending money and the tricks of the trade

 We all know overspending money can often bring us pain at a later time.
 Why do we still overspend?
-We just discussed the chemical reaction that happens in our body that brings pleasure when we spend money but there are external forces at work too.
+We just discussed the chemical reaction in our body that brings pleasure when we spend money, but there are external forces at work, too.

-The use of credit cards and the joy of delayed payment play an important role when we decide to overspend.
+The use of credit cards and the joy of delayed payment play an essential role when we decide to overspend.
 Buy now and pay later.
 When I say pay, I mean pay.
 LOL.

 Many people tend to use debit cards to combat this buy now pay later trap with little success.

-Debit cards don’t extend credit and they deduct payment from available funds in your bank accounts.
-They still carry the credit card logos and people still use them the same way.
+Debit cards don’t extend credit; they deduct payment from available funds in your bank accounts.
+However, they still carry the credit card logos, and people still use them the same way.

 .